Minebea-Intec/zbssvn/README.md

 * Start ZeroBraneStudio

 * Invoke "Edit"/"Preferences"/"Settings: User"
-  => A file will be opened called "user.lua" (you will need this lateron)
+  => A file will be opened called "user.lua" (you will need this later on)

 * Do a RightMouseClick on the editors "user.lua" tab and invoke "Show Location"
   => Your file browser will be opened in a folder